 Most Protestant church leaders today believe and teach that Christ’s death has actually “made it possible” for all of mankind to be saved, if they will turn and believe in Christ.
 This is the central and most cherished doctrine of the system sometimes known as Arminianism.

 An allegory often used by such preachers has “Jesus” in a lifeboat, ready to rescue people who are drowning at sea.
 This “Jesus” calls to them, offering and desiring to save them all.
-He reaches out his hands to grab them all—and yet he does not save anyone unless they deliberately put their hand in his.
+He reaches out his hand, offering to grab all of them—but he does not save them all.
+He does not save anyone—unless they put their hand into his.

 I have even heard such a preacher describe this “Jesus” as a “perfect gentleman, who does not force salvation upon anyone against their free will.”

 What a strange kind of “Rescuer” this is!
 In this Arminian gospel illustration, the people of the world are drowning—dying out there.
 And their would-be “Rescuer” holds back his saving power.
 This “Jesus” limits his efforts at rescuing to the decision of the drowning people themselves to reach out to him.
 They say he desires to save all mankind—but he might have saved none.
 It all ultimately depends upon people making a “decision for Christ.”

 So, the underlying message of this illustration is that people must choose to believe in Christ in order to be saved—it is up to them to grasp the Lord’s hand.

 What is the foundation of your hope and assurance of salvation, Christian reader?
 Is the Lord Jesus Christ your Saviour—or did your faith-decision save you?
 Is your faith resting upon Christ alone—or is your faith resting upon itself?